vasujan/leetcode/00/17_letter_combinations_phone_number/readme.md

 ## Solution

-Since this is limited to just 4 numbers, it is simple to create $8^4 = 4096$ combinations.
+Since this is limited to just 4 numbers, it is simple to create maximum $4^4 = 2048$ combinations.

 The tricky part is to implement the loop to do the same.
 The best way is the functional `reduce` to systematically reduce the given array of numbers, even if an empty string is received.